smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 # 5. Deployment

 Time to compile and deploy the contract!
-If you don't know how to deploy a contract to the Kovan testnet from Remix, follow **[the Beginner Tutorial](/docs/beginners-tutorial)**.
+If you don't know how to deploy a contract to the Kovan testnet from Remix, follow **[The Basics tutorial](/docs/beginners-tutorial)**.

 This deployment is slightly different than the example from the beginners tutorial.
 In this tutorial, we have to pass in parameters to the constructor upon deployment.